H1B Layoff Grace Period in 2026: What Happens to Your Visa When You Lose Your Job

 6. Do not travel outside the US.
 Wait until your status is fully resolved before any international travel.

 7. Ask about premium processing.
-For an added fee, USCIS processes the petition within 15 business days.
+For an added fee, USCIS processes the petition within 15 business days (per USCIS.gov as of 2026).
 In this environment, faster is always better.

 Frequently Asked Questions About the H1B Layoff Grace Period